Origin of birds: Digit homology

 Also, one 1999 publication proposed a frame-shift in the digits of the theropod line leading to birds (thus making digit I into digit II, II to III, and so forth).

 However, such frame shifts are rare in amniotes and—to be consistent with the theropod origin of birds—would have had to occur solely in the bird-theropod lineage forelimbs and not the hindlimbs (a condition unknown in any animal).

 This is called Lateral Digit Reduction (LDR) versus Bilateral Digit Reduction (BDR) (see also Limusaurus).

 A small minority, known by the acronym BAND (Birds Are Not Dinosaurs), including ornithologists Alan Feduccia and Larry Martin, continues to assert that birds are more closely related to earlier reptiles, such as Longisquama or Euparkeria, than to dinosaurs.
 Embryological studies of bird developmental biology have raised questions about digit homology in bird and dinosaur forelimbs.
-However, due to the cogent evidence provided by comparative anatomy and phylogenetics, as well as the dramatic feathered dinosaur fossils from China, the idea that birds are derived dinosaurs, first championed by Huxley and later by Nopcsa and Ostrom, enjoys near-unanimous support among today's paleontologists.
+However, due to the cogent evidence provided by comparative anatomy and phylogenetics, and the feathered dinosaur fossils from China, the idea that birds are derived dinosaurs remains widely supported among paleontologists.

 An alternative to the frame-shift hypothesis is the axis-shift.
 According to this explanation, the primary limb axis in birds runs through digit III instead of IV.
 This idea is supported by palaeontological observations, which determine the phalangeal formula 2-3-4-1-X for the last common ancestor of ceratosaurs (including Limusaurus) and tetanurans (including the tridactyl forms with the phalangeal formula 2-3-4-X-X).

 Some later embryological data support the identification of bird digits as I, II, III (as in their theropod ancestors) due to the posterior finger's development outside the shh-expressing zone of polarizing activity.